mth/yeti/doc/reference.rst

   - Monomorphic (or mutable) member type
   - Map type that isn't known to be list (key type isn't none)
-* RESTRICT_CONTRA - tainted type variables cannot be free variables (ignored when POLYMORPHIC is also given).
+* RESTRICT_CONTRA - tainted type variables are non-free in this context (ignored when POLYMORPHIC is also given).
 Applies in the following contexts:

   - Monomorphic (or mutable) member type when PROTECTED is given
   - Function argument